A History of Trading Standards

 Support & Education

-However, it would be wholly inaccurate to assume that the work of the Trading Standards Service in Devon and Somerset begins and ends with enforcement.
+However, it would be wholly inaccurate to assume that the work of the Trading Standards Service in Devon, Somerset and Torbay begins and ends with enforcement.
 Over the last five years the Service has focused more resources on Business support and Consumer education.
-We recognise that by supporting businesses with advice, sampling of products and the introduction of a ‘Buy With Confidence’ approved trader scheme to celebrate great businesses locally, we can help improve and support Devon and Somerset’s economy.
+We recognise that by supporting businesses with advice, sampling of products and the introduction of a ‘Buy With Confidence’ approved trader scheme to celebrate great businesses locally, we can help improve and support Devon, Somerset and Torbay’s economy.

 ‘Buy With Confidence’ started life in Devon as ‘Customer First’ but has now grown into a nationally recognised scheme run by many authorities across England.
 We have a team of Business Support officers dedicated to helping businesses ensure legal compliance.